a-d.s

 "About that "Free" in Free Software" on https://aligot-death.space, available at https://aligot-death.space/txt/logiciel-libre-de-quoi-en

-This is a translation of a french article.
-In french the word "Libertaire" translates as "Libertarian", but should be understood as "left-wing libertarian".
 This article was written following some drama around an event I helped organizing, called "Journées du Logiciel Libre" (literally, "Free Software's days").
-There was a tempest in a teacup regarding the addition of anti-capitalist values in the presentation of this year's event.
+There was a tempest in a teacup regarding the addition of anti-capitalist values in the announcement of this year's event.

 Some time ago, as submissions for the Journées du Logiciel Libre opened, a regular of the event thought it would be fun to create a storm in a teacup by saying he won't submit his talk this year because of the inclusion of anticapitalist values in the event.
-What followed was a pointless fight about what "Free Software" is supposed to mean.
+What followed was a pointless fight about what "Free Software" was supposed to mean.

-[2]Not withstanding the growing anxiety around its electrical consumption, and its lack of problem it's actually solving.
+[2]Notwithstanding the growing anxiety around its electrical consumption, and its lack of problem it's actually solving.

 Free Software is (left-wing) libertarian, not liberal.
 Free Software is about freedom from influence from big actors on your devices and data.
 Free Software is not free market.